- be_ixf; php_sdk; php_sdk_1.4.18

 How it Works: The Real Food Calculator

 The Real Food Calculator and the Real Food guide are used to analyze all food purchases on campus.
-Using the Real Food guide, student researchers with the Student Sustainability Center look at three representative months (October, February, and April) and categorize food purchases as Real (local, fair, ecologically sound, or humane) or not Real.
+Using the Real Food guide, student researchers with the Student Sustainability Center look at two representative months (October and February) and categorize food purchases as Real (local, fair, ecologically sound, or humane) or not Real.
 The campus Real Food percentage is equal to the sum of money spent on Real Food divided by total purchases.

 In October 2019, SOU completed our first year of the Real Food Calculator, and found the campus to be at 9% Real Food, nearly half-way to our goal: check out this news story for more details.
 Unfortunately, subsequent years of analysis were less promising.
 The 2019-20 Calculator found 8% Real Food, and in 2020-21 with the onset of COVID-19 our campus dropped to 4% Real Food.
 Current Real Food researchers are hard at work rejuvenating our Real Food commitment efforts and still plan to reach 20% by 2023.